infinum/eightshift-docs/website/forms/features/multisteps-forms.md

 title: Multi-steps forms
 ---

 By utilizing the multi-step feature, you can craft a wide variety of custom forms.
-Each form can comprise numerous steps with fields, validation, and actions.
+Each form can comprise of numerous steps with fields, validation, and actions.
 Moreover, you can establish a flow between steps, bypassing certain steps based on the user's input.

 We have two types of multi-step forms:
 * `Multi-steps form` - The user must pass through all steps to submit the form.
-* `Multi-flows form` - The user can skip some steps based on the user's input.
+* `Multi-flows form` - The user may skip some steps based on the conditionals created in form settings.

 ![Multi-steps screen](/img/forms/multisteps.webp)